 An example of a Fibonacci Time Extension is shown below in the chart below of the S&P 500 exchange-traded fund (SPY):

-Fibonocci Tools are very popular, possibly the very reason that they appear to work.
+Fibonocci Tools are often used by traders.
 Whether or not a trader believes Fibonacci ratios work beyond nature and into the financial markets, traders should be aware of Fibonocci Retracements (most often used) and the other Fibonocci Tools.

-Because there are many traders out there who do believe that the Fibonacci ratios apply to the financial markets, that means there are real supply and demand forces working on the markets at these important Fibonacci junctures.
-This is important because, after all, supply and demand is the concept that moves the markets.
+Because there are many traders out there who do believe that the Fibonacci ratios apply to the financial markets, that presupposes that there might be real supply and demand forces working on the markets at these important Fibonacci junctures.
+This would be important because, after all, supply and demand is the concept that moves the markets.

 The information above is for informational and entertainment purposes only and does not constitute trading advice or a solicitation to buy or sell any stock, option, future, commodity, or forex product.
 Past performance is not necessarily an indication of future performance.
 Trading is inherently risky.
 OnlineTradingConcepts.com shall not be liable for any special or consequential damages that result from the use of or the inability to use, the materials and information provided by this site.
 See full disclaimer.